Teams, tales and tips – a guide to the local game

 Tourist-swamped Bruges is a jewel of Gothic architecture, Flemish Masters and two football teams: Club and Cercle.
 They share a stadium, the Jan Breydel, renovated for Euro 2000, in the Sint-Andries area south-west of the compact, walkable city centre.
 The difference between the two clubs was clearly shown in the Belgian Cup semi-final of 2015, an 8-3 aggregate win for old European warhorses Club.

 Club are not only the pride of Bruges, but of Flanders, particularly when Francophone Anderlecht are involved.
-Not that long ago, the rivals shared a domestic duopoly.
+It wasn’t so long ago that the rivals shared a domestic duopoly.
 Club at last won the title again in 2016 – after a decade out of the limelight – before being crowned four times in five seasons, including 2022.

 Throughout Belgium, Cercle are often the neutrals’ favourite, famed for their team spirit and honest endeavour.
 In Bruges itself, support for the two teams is divided 50-50, but any cross-town rivalry pales next to the mutual hatred of RSCA – the chance of Flanders getting one over on the fat cats from Brussels is more important than the local derby.

 Football was first played in Bruges at the English College in Sint-Andries, site of today’s Jan Breydelstadion, the former Olympiastadion.
 Both clubs were founded in the 1890s, Cercle’s players being mainly upper-class Dutch and Englishmen, later local, academic Catholics.